Guidelines on Urological Infections. European Association of Urology. Accessed November 2, 2021. https://uroweb.org/guideline/urological-infections

 3. Acute pyelonephritis affects from 1% to 2% of all pregnant women.
 It most frequently occurs during the second or third trimester due to impairment of the urinary flow.
 Typical clinical manifestations include high-grade fever, flank pain, frequently dysuria and vomiting (this may cause dehydration).

-Treatment should be started in hospital as in acute pyelonephritis in nonpregnant patients.
+Treatment should be started in hospital as in nonpregnant patients.
 Note that fluoroquinolones are contraindicated in pregnant women due to their teratogenic effects.